wambitz/ros-noetic-containerized/docs/03_Running_ROS_Package_Natively.md

 [Back to Contents](../README.md)

-# Running ROS Package Natively
+# Running ROS Packages Natively

 Start a ROS Master in a terminal instance: